BND Hamburger Icon

 Tower Records

 The first Tower Records store opened in 1960 in Sacramento, California.
 The chain of music stores saw rapid growth in the coming years, expanding throughout the state and the rest of the U.S. By the mid-’90s, there were more than 200 Tower Records stores around the world, generating $1 billion a year in sales.
-But as larger retailers like Best Buy and Walmart began selling music and downloadable music started to take hold, Tower Records’ profits dwindled.
-The company first filed for bankruptcy in 2004 and then again in 2006, which eventually led to the retailer being liquidated and shut down for good – at least as a physical store.
+But as larger retailers like Best Buy and Walmart began selling music — and when downloadable music started to take hold — Tower Records’ profits dwindled.
+The company first filed for bankruptcy in 2004 and then again in 2006.
+This eventually led to the retailer being liquidated and shut down for good in the U.S. — at least as a physical store.

 More than 14 years after closing all of its locations, Tower Records was revived as an online store.
-You can search the website to find over 35,000 titles on vinyl records, CDs and cassette tapes.
-You can also purchase exclusive artist merchandise.
+The company Tower Records is still mainly an online store, but it opened an in-person location for artists to mingle with their fanbase.
+You can find over 35,000 titles on vinyl records, CDs and cassette tapes; you can also purchase exclusive artist merchandise and read artist interviews.

 Borders

 The Borders bookstore chain launched in 1971 in Ann Arbor, Michigan.
 Over the years, the company grew to more than 650 stores in the U.S. and abroad.
-Despite its popularity, company profits began to decline in 2001, and by 2010, with e-books at the height of their popularity, Borders was losing $185 million a year.
+Despite its acclaim, company profits began to decline in 2001.
+By 2010, with e-books at the height of their popularity, Borders was losing $185 million a year.
 The following year, Borders filed for bankruptcy and the liquidation process began.
 The chain eventually closed all its stores and sold its website to rival Barnes & Noble.

 Henri Bendel